donovangg/portfolio/src/projects/anicharadb.md

 ---
 title: AnicharaDB
-stack: ReactJS / Styled Components / FetchAPI
+stack: ReactJS - Styled Components - FetchAPI
 slug: my-character-list
 date: 2021-01-03T00:00:00+00:00
 thumb: "../images/anicharadb.png"
 repo: https://github.com/donovangomez/my-character-list
 link: https://anicharadb.netlify.app/
 category: project
+description: A static website for a Venice based musician and friend.
+The main goal of a website is to condense all of his links on one site.
+Saliou has music available on Spotify, Bandcamp, Soundcloud and on YouTube.
 ---

 ## Project Explanation